janscience/adaptationprimer/README.md

 ## Requirements

-The scripts run on `python` version 3, using the following packages:
+The `python` scripts run in python version 3, using the following packages:

 - numpy
 - scipy